Chrisos10/linear_regression_model/README.md

 - RenewableEnergyvariables.

 # Best Performing Model Evaluation
-In the three models built namely;
+In the three models built;
-_ Linear Regression
+- Linear Regression
 - Decision Trees
 - Random Forest
 The model was chosen basing on the lowest Root Mean Squared Error (RMSE) and was selected and saved using pickle.